-The even bigger news?
 An HSA fund gives you a triple tax break.
-This means that your contributions are sheltered from income taxes, the money grows tax-free, and you can use it tax-free for eligible healthcare expenses whenever the time is right.
+This means that the contributions made to your HSA are sheltered from income taxes, the money grows tax-free within your account, and funds can be used tax-free on eligible healthcare expenses.

 So, how do you grow this savings account quickly, maximizing all of its benefits?
-There are lots of ways.
-You’ll soon see that you don’t have to build a stash of money all on your own.
+Well, there are a few ways, but our favorite way to build a stash of money?
+Contributions!

 - Mom or Dad